sergio-aci/-houseplantshop_webscraping_project/README.md

     pip install -r requirements.txt
     ```
 5. Run the webscraper using the terminal or command line interface
-by opening the web_scraper.py file
+by opening the web_scraper.py file.
+This will run the webscraper on all
+its default values.
+To configure the setting of the webscraper.
+Read below
+in the **CLI Commands** section
     ```console
     python3 web_scraper.py
     ```

-### Usage
-Running web_scraper.py will produce two .csv files.
-1. The features.csv file contains a list of product features along with
-the products that contain or correspond to each feature.
-Some features
-include air purifier, pet friendly, genus/family of plant etc...
-Along with each of these features, a list of products that fall into
-these categories is generated.

-2. The products.csv file contains a list of the name, price, options and
-availability of all the products being sold on the webpage.

-### Problems encountered
+## Problems encountered
 While testing the program, few issues were encountered.
 Occasionally when attempting to request the html code for the
 product features, a None response was returned when using grequests.